Griffon26/taserver/docs/user_manual/joining_goty_servers.md

 4) Under "Log In Server" select "Community"

-5) If the button in the bottom right says "Update TAMods" then click it to update.
+5) If the button in the bottom right says "Update" then click it to update.

 6) Click the Launch button to start Tribes Ascend through the launcher.